phpgt/DataObject/README.md

 Structured, type-safe, immutable data transfer.
 ===============================================

-Data Transfer Objects are a mechanism to facilitate transfer of data between different layers of an application.
+A Data Transfer Objects (DTO) in a programming language is a design pattern that facilitates transfer of data between different layers of an application.
 This library introduces the `DataObject` class which can be built from an existing associative array or standard object, using the `DataObjectBuilder` class.

 ***